 At the heart of the matter is what the IRS rules and court cases say about royalty income.
 Royalties earned by the creator of intellectual property are either classified as business or non-business income.
 Individuals engaged full or part-time in the trade or business of writing and/or performing music, report royalties as business income, which includes most musical performers.

-Business income is included on form 1040 schedule C and subject to the self-employment tax, while non-business income is reported either on schedule E (the creator still owns the property) or on schedule D (the creator sells all rights to the property.)
-Even if you’re retired from the music business, you still report royalties as business income on schedule C, subject to self-employment tax, if you were engaged in a schedule C business at the time you created the property that is still currently generating royalties.
+Business income is included on form 1040 schedule C and subject to the self-employment tax, while non-business income is reported on schedule E. Even if you’re retired from the music business, you still report royalties as business income on schedule C, subject to self-employment tax, if you were engaged in a schedule C business at the time you created the property that is still currently generating royalties.

-Finally, that leaves schedule E. You would like to report it there, because it would save you the self-employment tax.
+You would like to report royalties on Schedule E, because it would save you the self-employment tax.
 But rarely can you report net royalty income from music on schedule E unless you can prove that you are more of a non-business, passive investor type, that doesn’t provide significant services.

 A note of caution though about schedule E. If your royalty income is reported to you on a 1099 in the royalty box, the IRS computer will look for it on schedule E – the IRS computer and the IRS can’t tell that you reported it on schedule C or D – and will send you a letter from its matching program telling you that you left it off of your tax return.
-You can either wait for the letter and mail them back the reason, or attach a statement to your return explaining that it is properly counted on your schedule C and why.
+You can either wait for the letter and mail them back the reason, or report it both on the income and other expense lines on Schedule E.